mech/Learning-Notes/Design/Product/ProductDesign.md

 Basecamp designed around an activity and enabled thousands of potentially very different user types to work within the parameters of the activity.

 ## Jobs To Be Done

+> The problems people encounter in their lives rarely change from generation to generation.
+The products they hire to solve these problems change all the time.

 * [Position, Position, Position!](https://m.signalvnoise.com/position-position-position-34b510a28ddc#.e3zqxe7le)
 * [People don't buy products, they buy better versions of themselves](https://blog.bufferapp.com/people-dont-buy-products-they-buy-better-versions-of-themselves)